jjpetrich/osv-scripts/bin/bashrc_oc_updater/readme.txt

 # export PATH="$HOME/bin:$PATH"

-That’s present in the default Ubuntu/Debian-ish .bashrc skeleton (like the one your file is based on).
-If someone’s .bashrc is wildly different, the patch may not apply cleanly — but in that case, the OpenShift block in the patch can still be copied in verbatim.
+That’s present in the default Ubuntu/Debian-ish .bashrc skeleton.
+If your .bashrc is wildly different, the patch may not apply cleanly — but in that case, the OpenShift block in the patch can still be copied in verbatim.

 Once your patch is in place you can edit your .bashrc manually and change the following section: